-The Corporation maintains a provision to cover anticipated credit losses from customers who are unable to pay their debts.
-The provision is reviewed periodically considering the specific credit risk of its customers, the expected lifetime of its financial assets historical trends and economic conditions.
+The Corporation maintains an allowance for doubtful accounts to cover anticipated losses from customers who are unable to pay their debts.
+The allowance is reviewed periodically and is based on an analysis of specific significant accounts outstanding, the age of the receivable, customer creditworthiness, and historical collection experience.

-Business acquisition
+Business combinations

-A business acquisition is accounted for by the acquisition method.
+A business combination is accounted for by the acquisition method.
 The cost of an acquisition is measured at the fair value of the consideration given in exchange for control of the business acquired at the acquisition date.
 This consideration can be comprised of cash, assets transferred, financial instruments issued, or future contingent payments.
 The identifiable assets and liabilities of the business acquired are recognized at their fair value at the acquisition date.
-Goodwill initially arising from a business acquisition is measured and recognized as the excess of the fair value of the consideration paid over the fair value of the recognized identifiable assets acquired and liabilities assumed.
+Results of operations of a business acquired are included in the Corporation's consolidated financial statements from the date of the business acquisition.
+Business acquisition and integration costs are expensed as incurred and included as other items in the consolidated statements of income.